An accessible PDF of this page is available for download.

 Do not use a period after your title or after any heading in the paper (e.g., Works Cited).
 Begin your text on a new, double-spaced line after the title, indenting the first line of the paragraph half an inch from the left margin.

-A research paper does not need a title page, but if the paper is a group project, create a title page and list all the authors on it instead of in the header on page 1 of your essay.
+A research paper does not normally need a title page, but if the paper is a group project, create a title page and list all the authors on it instead of in the header on page 1 of your essay.
 If your teacher requires a title page in lieu of or in addition to the header, format it according to the instructions you are given.